golang/proposal/design/47916-parameterized-go-types.md

 A new `Instantiate` function is added to allow the creation of type and function instances.
 The `orig` argument supplies the parameterized `*Named` or `*Signature` type being instantiated, and the `targs` argument supplies the type arguments to be substituted for type parameters.
 It is an error to call `Instantiate` with anything other than a `*Named` or `*Signature` type for `orig`, or with a `targs` value that has length different from the number of type parameters on the parameterized type; doing so will result in a non-nil error being returned.

 If `verify` is true, `Instantiate` will verify that type arguments satisfy their corresponding type parameter constraint.
-If they do not, the returned error will be non-nil and may be of type dynamic type `ArgumentError`. `ArgumentError` is a new type used to represent an error associated with a specific argument index.
+If they do not, the returned error will be non-nil and may wrap an `*ArgumentError`. `ArgumentError` is a new type used to represent an error associated with a specific argument index.

 If `orig` is a `*Named` or `*Signature` type, the length of `targs` matches the number of type parameters, and `verify` is false, `Instantiate` will return a nil error.